mvazquezc/mvazquezc.github.io/content/posts/2024-04-25-signing-verifying-container-images-with-cosign/index.md

 4. Generate container signing certificates for Team A and Team B:

     {{<attention>}}
 For Cosign v2 verification to work, we need our certificates to provide some information in the SAN.
 We require it to provide a valid email and also to provide a valid oidcIssuer.
 The oidcIssuer is added via OID, you can find the details [here](https://github.com/sigstore/fulcio/blob/main/docs/oid-info.md).
-In the certs below you can see two OIDs added as extensions, the value must be base64 encoded.
+In the certs below you can see two OIDs added as extensions, the value for the one ending in `1,1` is a base64 encoded raw string, while the one ending in `1,8` is the base64 encoded ASN.1 string (you can check the code [here](#generate-asn1-string-for-fulcio-extensions) to generate the string).
     {{</attention>}}

     ~~~sh